abdealimak/Maze-Solver/README.md

 # Maze-Solver
-application of dfs, bfs and a* algos
+Application of DFS, BFS and A* algos